hacoeur-24/HiLiteTag/README.md

 - `removeTag(markerId: string)`: Remove a specific highlight by marker id.

+- `updateTag(markerId: string, newTag: TagDefinition)`: Update an existing highlight with a new tag.
+This changes both the visual appearance and the underlying `data-tag-id`.

 - `getAllTags()`: Get all highlights as an array of **HiLiteData** type:
   ```ts
   type HiLiteData = {